Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 The impact of music on the mind and behavior can be profound and varies among individuals.
 This program is focused on students majoring or interested in psychology and the brain’s perception of music.
 Both courses will be taught by Jutta M. Street, PhD, Professor of Psychology, Campbell University.

-Course Fee (tours, museums, and concerts): $300
+Course Fee (tours, museums and concerts): $300

 Students will examine the relationship between musical experience, emotion, and behavior, including how music is interpreted, produced, reacted to and incorporated into daily life.
 Modern music psychology is essentially empirical; as a result, students will learn how new insights are frequently drawn from analyses of data gathered through careful observation of human participants and learn how research in music psychology has applications in a variety of fields.